Titus O'Neil: Titus Worldwide (2016–2018)

-WWE Warrior Award and WrestleMania Host (2019–present)
+Global Ambassador (2019–present)

-He entered the 2019 men's Royal Rumble match at No. 11, but lasted a mere five seconds before being eliminated by Curt Hawkins.
-O'Neil then competed in the André the Giant Memorial Battle Royal at WrestleMania 35, eliminating Heath Slater before being eliminated by Mustafa Ali moments later.
+O'Neil entered the 2019 men's Royal Rumble match at No. 11, but lasted a mere five seconds before being eliminated by Curt Hawkins.
+He then competed in the André the Giant Memorial Battle Royal at WrestleMania 35, eliminating Heath Slater before being eliminated by Mustafa Ali moments later.
 On the May 20 episode of Raw, O'Neil became the inaugural holder of the 24/7 Championship.
 His reign, however, ended in less than a minute when Robert Roode pinned him.

 On the May 4, 2020 episode of Raw, O'Neil competed in a Last Chance Gauntlet match to earn a spot in the men's Money in the Bank ladder match at Money in the Bank; he opened the competition against Bobby Lashley, who ultimately eliminated him.
 On the October 19 episode of Raw, O'Neil attempted to join The Hurt Business, only to be rejected and assaulted.
-Three weeks later, he challenged Lashley - a member of The Hurt Business - for the United States Championship; O'Neil lost in just over one minute.
+Three weeks later, in his final match in WWE, he challenged Lashley - a member of The Hurt Business - for the United States Championship; O'Neil lost in just over one minute.
 He co-hosted WrestleMania 37 alongside Hulk Hogan, and on April 6, 2021, O’Neil was the recipient of the Warrior Award.

+O’Neil later returned again at WrestleMania 39 and commentated alongside Michael Cole and Corey Graves during the men's WrestleMania Showcase tag team match on Night One, and the WWE Intercontinental Championship match on Night Two.

+Other media

+Titus O'Neil made his video game debut as a playable character in WWE 2K14 and has since appeared in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K23.